-For information on career and vocational programs contact the NJ Department of Labor and Workforce Development, at Center for Occupational Employment Information (COEI).
+For information about career and vocational programs, you should contact the NJ Department of Labor and Workforce Development and the Center for Occupational Employment Information (COEI).
+The COEI website address is https://www.nj.gov/labor/labormarketinformation/contact-us/COEI.shtml

-If an out-of-state institution is not fully accredited by a US Department of Education-recognized accrediting body then a degree from that school may not be considered valid in New Jersey.
+If an out-of-state institution is not fully accredited by a US Department of Education-recognized accrediting body, then a degree from that school is not considered valid in New Jersey.
 Students from New Jersey should be made aware prior to enrollment if this is the case.
+In addition, the institution will be included on our licensure website as an institution whose degrees are not valid in New Jersey.

-New Jersey has been accepted as part of the SARA through the New England Board of Higher Education (NEBHE) and does not require annual notification from NC-SARA institutions providing academic programming within the state.
+New Jersey has been accepted as part of the State Authorization Reciprocity Agreements (SARA) through the New England Board of Higher Education (NEBHE) and does not require annual notification from NC-SARA institutions providing academic programming within the state.

-Registration will be considered incomplete until the submission fee has been received.
+Registration will be considered incomplete until the submission fee is received.
 Fees must be received within ten (10) days of the submission.
-All checks should be made out to Treasury, State of New Jersey.
+All checks should be made out to the Treasury, State of New Jersey.

-Please send fee submission via overnight mail with tracking number to:
+Please send fee submission along with the registration form via overnight mail with a tracking number to:

 Office of the Secretary of Higher Education (OSHE)